Skip to content

 So, what size font should a CV be?
 The sweet spot is 10–12 pts for your body text, and you can go 4–6 pts larger for your section headings and your name in the CV header.
 Just make sure all font sizes are consistent throughout the whole document.

-The larger size adds emphasis, but there are other ways of using fonts to highlight significant information, and we’ll have a look at those next.
+The larger size adds emphasis, but there are other ways of using fonts to highlight significant information, and I’ll explain those next.

 CV font formatting in a nutshell